luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 ---
 layout: post
+author: Jack Kinsella
 title: On Passive Income
 subtitle: How I created a passive income stream and my advice to those starting off
+fb_description: How I created a passive income stream and my advice to those starting off
+fb_title: On Passive Income
 ---

 On 23 April, 2014 I gave this speech to the Berlin chapter of the [4